SiddharthMundra123/cse15l-lab-reports/lab-2 tutorial.md

 ![message 2](https://user-images.githubusercontent.com/116845419/215248872-41565ec8-35e4-44b1-89b8-ce4d6a1fcd3f.png)

 In both of the screenshots, first, the handleRequest and main method is called.
-The relevant argument to this method is The value of the variable "message" changes everytime there is a new message added or when the survey is run.
+The argument to call the main method is 4001 and the argument to call handleRequest is the URL.
+The value of the variable "message" changes everytime there is a new message added or when the survey is run.
+The new message is added to the original empty String in line 14 above where path[1] is the new message we add and every time a new message is added, it moves to the next line as we have also added a "\n".

 * Screenshot of the error (incorrect URL):

 ![404 pt2](https://user-images.githubusercontent.com/116845419/215248883-564de987-d92d-4d11-94fe-5fe6e83d84b5.png)